encelo/nCine_14Years_Presentation/slides.md

 - Brainstormed game, business, and collaboration ideas
 - Assisted me in writing a quicksort unit test for nCine
 - Helped me proofread this presentation 👨‍🏫
-  - Wrote bash and Python scripts to create charts about Git activity
+  - Wrote bash and Python scripts to create Git activity charts (next slide)
   - Explained how to write custom CSS code for [Slidev](https://sli.dev/)
 - Helped setup the refraction shader in 2D for Wet Paper